 We send you a complementary skindoc monitoring pack for your entire treatment course and have an online reporting service too.
 We don’t believe women should have to pay extra for pregnancy tests just because you have ovaries!

 Blood Tests – Everyone will require a ‘screening blood test’ before they commence isotretinoin.
-This involves a Full Blood Count (FBC), Liver Function Test (LFT) and a Fasting Lipid Profile (LP).
+This involves a Liver Function Test (LFT) and a Fasting Lipid Profile (LP).
 If you have known kidney problems you may be asked to book a Renal Function, also known as Urea & Electrolytes (U&E).

-These blood tests will then need to be repeated six weeks into your treatment course and after any dose escalation (if applicable).
-Depending on how you get on with the medication, your doctor may choose to enact three-monthly blood tests also.
+These blood tests will then need to be repeated four weeks into your treatment course and every three months thereafter while on treatment.

 Blood tests can be requested via your GP although they are under no obligation to perform these on your behalf as your treatment is being delivered in the private sector and not via the NHS.